 But the reaction to her speech was mixed.
 Saroj was affected by her quickness and acuity.
 He could feel an opposing reaction building within himself.
 This girl was carelessly blowing away the ideas he had earned with blood and sweat over a long period of time.
 How much experience did she have?
 She was perhaps just trying to get back some face lost by her sister’s rebuke.

-Saroj said, “If ever the communists come in power in this subcontinent, I will look for the proof of your sentiment.
+Saroj said, “If ever the communists come to power in this subcontinent, I will look for the proof of your sentiment.
 But, so far, nothing like that had happened.”

-Hena stood up and came to the door, her nostrils flared.
-Saroj understood only later the reason of her sudden excitement.
+Hena stood up and came to the door; her nostrils flared.
+Saroj understood only later the reason for her sudden excitement.

 Hena didn’t sit.
 She said, “I don’t know what you mean by ‘coming to power’.
 But if we can hold power over five villages, or even one village---”

 “Exactly, I agree.
-But difference in the ideology does not affect their actions.”
+But the difference in the ideology does not affect their actions.”

 Kuddus softly said, “But Heni, if we believe this, we have to negate the entire past of socialism.”

-With barely suppressed emotion Hena replied, “Why the past?
-Negate our entire future too.
-Only after beyonetting seven soldiers to death, I understood what I was doing, what they were trying to make me do.”
+With barely suppressed emotion, Hena replied, “Why the past?
+Negate our entire future, too.
+Only after bayonetting seven soldiers to death, I understood what I was doing, what they were trying to make me do.”

 From his experience, Saroj recognized Hena’s epileptic attack.
 But he had never seen such a severe one before.
 Sati and her mother tried to hold her down but were more concerned about her modesty than any injury.
 Saroj stepped outside.